Day Tickets sold for Middle River Calder Valley, go to Agents or buy online.

 The Scout Hut length

-Access for this section is from the cycle track opposite Christine’s Cafe, Thornhill Road (WF12 9QF) for the top entry or the small car park just below Kwik Fit by the bridge in Dewsbury for the bottom entry.
+Top Entry access for this section is from the cycle track opposite Bee,s Cafe, Thornhill Road (WF12 9QF), fish upstream past the broken weir to limit (held jointly with Dewsbury AC) and downstream to road bridge at Mill St West.
+Bottom Entry access (nearest WF12 9QA).
+Park in small car park on the right before Mill Street West road bridge, fish this bank upstream from the bridge.
 One of the most consistent early season and Autumn stretches contains great numbers of Dace, Roach, Chub, Barbel, Bream, Grayling.
 It is a shallow length of fast water ideal for stick float and ledgering for the more experienced angler.
 Regular match weights from this length are in excess of 20lb.
-The top half-dozen pegs are shared with Dewsbury Angling Club to their boundary fence above the broken weir.

 Sands Lane, Dewsbury.
 WF12 8EB

 This section is immediately below Saville Road Bridge, downstream to the sewage works left hand bank.
 A little deeper in the lower pegs than Calder Bank Road good for early season late Autumn fishing.
 Some big Chub on this length and lots of Dace.
 There is a gate for the lower pegs onto Kirklees council playing fields.